 We frequently develop properties in cooperation with local district governments and third parties.
 Our equity interest in these joint ventures is between 49.98% and 99%.
 We own 99% and 49.98%, respectively, of the joint venture companies that develop Casa Lakeville and Lot 116 of the Shanghai Taipingqiao Project.
 We own a 74.3% interest in our joint venture for the development of the Shanghai Rui Hong Xin Cheng project, except for Shanghai Rui Hong Xin Cheng Phase 1, in which we have a 75% interest.
 We own a 86.8% interest in our joint venture for the Shanghai KIC project.
 We own a 75% interest in our joint venture for the development of the Wuhan Tiandi project.
 We own a 79.4% interest in our joint venture for the development of the Chongqing Tiandi project.
-We own a 48% interest in our joint venture for the development of the Dalian Tiandi project, and hence we do not control the management of the joint ventures in which we have a majority equity interest, the adoption of certain important board decisions requires the unanimous resolution of all the directors of these companies, some of whom are appointed by the relevant joint venture partner.
+We own a 48% interest in our joint venture for the development of the Dalian Tiandi project, and hence we do not control the management of the joint venture for the Dalian Tiandi project.
+Although we have control over the management of the joint ventures in which we have a majority equity interest, the adoption of certain important board decisions requires the unanimous resolution of all the directors of these companies, some of whom are appointed by the relevant joint venture partner.
 As a result, our participation in these joint venture arrangements is subject to the risks, amongst others, that: